mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 - `--store-model-characteristics` (Default value = `false`)

   - `true` The characteristics of rule models are written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.
-Does only have an effect if the parameter `--output-dir` is specified.
   - `false` The characteristics of rule models are not written into a [.csv](https://en.wikipedia.org/wiki/Comma-separated_values) file.

 (arguments-output-rules)=